 As climate change impacts rising sea levels and extreme weather events, coastal communities around the globe are threatened.
-Five years since Superstorm Sandy, New Jersey’s shorelines offer a case study on the difficult realities of a warming world.
+New Jersey’s shorelines offer a case study on the difficult realities of a warming world.
 What does the future hold as sea levels rise and how should communities respond?
 Some residents want to continue rebuilding homes and businesses along the coast.
 And others say it’s time to stop investing in flood-prone areas.
 Who’s right?
 Should they Rebuild or Retreat?

 NewsHour Weekend: Five Years Since Sandy

-Five years ago, Hurricane Sandy decimated the East Coast, killing at least 60 people and causing an estimated $70 billion in property damage.
-It’s forced residents in Sea Bright, New Jersey to decide whether to support pricey taxpayer projects to protect vulnerable property or encourage property owners to take federal buy-outs.
+In 2012 Hurricane Sandy decimated the East Coast, killing at least 60 people and causing an estimated $70 billion in property damage.
+It’s forced residents in Sea Bright, New Jersey, to decide whether to support pricey taxpayer projects to protect vulnerable property or encourage property owners to take federal buy-outs.
 NewsHour Weekend Special Correspondent Stephanie Sy reports.

 Rebuild or Retreat: The Hardware Store

-Sea Bright, New Jersey business owner Frank Bain lost everything in his hardware store in 2012 during Superstorm Sandy.
+Sea Bright, New Jersey, business owner Frank Bain lost everything in his hardware store during Hurricane Sandy.
 The local community came together to help.
-See how Bain’s Hardware is doing 5 years later.
+See how Bain’s Hardware is doing 5 years after the storm.

 Rebuild or Retreat: The Ice Cream Shop